 San Francisco’s Ferry Building is one of the city’s most iconic buildings, serving as a hotspot for tourists and locals alike.
 It’s a center for events, pop-ups, a farmers’ market, and countless excellent merchants who sell their wares daily in the building’s many stalls.

-- Every Thursday: From 4 to 6 pm, you can listen to live music at the Ferry Building Plaza next to the Fort Point Beer Garden
+- Every Tuesday: From 11:30 am to 1:30 pm, you can listen to live music at the Ferry Building market.

 - Ferry Plaza Farmers Market